ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 Common Module Boilerplate
 `````````````````````````

+FIXME Add in a minimal module example, then have linkable subsections for each section.
+Use highlight line to mark the sections

 As mentioned, if you are writing a module in Python, there are some very powerful shortcuts you can use.
 Modules are still transferred as one file, but an arguments file is no longer needed, so these are not